With so many things to do in Shinjuku, it's easy to see why so many travellers add this vibrant district it to their Tokyo itinerary.

 Unless you can afford to be in Park Hyatt and relive Lost in Translation, then I recommend trying something rather different: a Japanese capsule hotel.
 This is a unique experience and perfect for the budget traveller.
 The capsule hotels are cheap, reliable and very clean.

-They are used by salarymen who got a bit too drunk to be able to get home, as well as by travellers eager to experience something highly unusual.
-As many others, you probably imagine the capsule rooms to be claustrophobic, but in reality, they are spacious enough and equipped with all amenities for a good night sleep.
+They are used by salarymen who got a bit too drunk and don't want to go home, as well as by travellers eager to experience something highly unusual.
+Like many others, you probably imagine the capsule rooms to be claustrophobic, but in reality, they are spacious enough and equipped with all amenities for a good night sleep.

 Accommodation in Shinjuku